DFE-Digital/apply-for-teacher-training/docs/environment-variables.md

 # Environment Variables

-**NOTE: Environment variables should not start with *endpoint*, *input*, *secret*, or *securefile* (irrespective of capitalisation) due to them being protected variable names within the Azure DevOps environment.** If this cannot be avoided variable mapping will have to be used, but wherever possible it is simpler not to use these protected names.

-Environment variables have to be defined in several places depending upon where they are required, some are common to both local development and the Azure hosted deployment, while others are specific to the environments they relate, all of which are described below
+Environment variables have to be defined in several places depending upon where they are required, some are common to both local development and the deployment application, while others are specific to the environments they relate, all of which are described below

 ## Dockerfile